 - Red potatoes: Red potatoes are ideal because they are thin-skinned and less starchy than other varieties of potatoes, which helps them retain their shape when boiled.

-- Salt: For boiling the potatoes and to season the potato salad.
+- Kosher salt: For boiling the potatoes and for seasoning the salad.

 - Sour cream: The base of the sauce.